Uncategorized

 Top Brain-Computer Interfaces / Wetware Companies

-In 2017, Gartner researchers placed Brain-Computer Interfaces on their Emerging Technology Hype Cycle Chart with an expectation that the technology was more than ten years from reality.
+In 2017, Gartner researchers placed Brain-Computer Interface on their Emerging Technology Hype Cycle Chart with an expectation that the technology was more than ten years from reality.
 Since then, much has been accomplished more rapidly than expected.
 Your brain can be augmented today to do some amazing things.
 For example, brain-speech recognition can predict 97% of what you are saying by listening to your brain signals.
 Here are more organizations conducting exciting research into Brain-Computer Interfaces:

 • CTRL-Labs (acquired by Facebook Reality Labs)